 An adverse effect on the capacity of said area to prevent pollution of the groundwater, where such area is underlain by pervious material which in turn is covered by a mat of organic peat and muck.

+The applicant shall take into consideration the impacts of climate change on the activities proposed on land subject to flooding, especially in terms of the compensatory flood storage as a climate change resilience strategy.

 The limit of work shall be clearly identified on the plan and in the field and appropriate erosion and sedimentation control measures shall be implemented and maintained throughout construction.
 No silt or sediment may be permitted to enter any Bylaw Resource Area outside of the Limit of Work during or subsequent to construction.

 The Committee may allow activities within Isolated Land Subject to Flooding that serve to improve the capacity of the resource area to preserve and protect the Bylaw Interests and Values, such as removal of man-made or other debris, invasive species removal, and/or the planting of native vegetation.